 Jama Masjid – Jama Masjid is the country’s largest mosque, built in 1656, where thousands of Muslims offer prayers.
 It lies opposite the Red Fort and is surrounded by a large number of shops, which deal in a variety of goods.
 The great mosque of Old Delhi is both the largest in India and the final architectural extravagance of Shah Jahan with a courtyard capable of holding 25,000 devotees.

 An extensive sight-seeing tour of New Delhi visiting:-

 Humayun’s Tomb – Built in the mid 16th century by Haji Begum, senior wife of Humayun, the second Mughal emperor, Humayun’s Tomb is an early example of Mughal architecture built in Delhi.
 A rose petal sandstone mausoleum built in proper Mughal style is a beautiful memorial to the poet king.
-Octagonal in shape, raised on a plinth, with double domes, high arches, laid in the centre of a large walled enclosure, the monument is an imposing structure.
+Octagonal in shape, raised on a plinth, with double domes, high arches, laid in the center of a large walled enclosure, the monument is an imposing structure.

 India Gate – The national monument of India, India gate is located amidst the administrative locations of the country.
-Constructed in memory of 90,000 soldiers of British-Indian army who fought in the Second World War, the structure was built under the leadership of Sir Edwin Lutyens.
+Constructed in memory of 90,000 soldiers of the British-Indian army who fought in the Second World War, the structure was built under the leadership of Sir Edwin Lutyens.
 The architectural complex is made of red stone and granite.

 President House – The official residence of President of India, the building is another attraction of the New Delhi.
 It has remained home to the former British Viceroy of India till 1950.
 The magnificent structure is the finest example of the Indo-British architectural monument which has caught the attention of thousands of tourist all over the world.

 The day will end with a luxurious night saty at the hotel.